OVERVIEW OF THE NOMINATIONS PROCESS

 What does the Board need in terms of specific skills?

-This year, the Board hopes to identify individuals with marketing, financial management, legal and/or fundraising skills.
+This year, the Board hopes to identify individuals with marketing, financial management, and legal and/or fundraising skills.

 If I am interested in serving on the Board, how do I apply?